expo/expo/docs/README.md

 to work.

 If Docker is not available for you, run `yarn run start-no-nginx` -- the site will be available at `http://localhost:8000/versions/<version>/index.html`.
 However, certain redirects won't work, and you'll have to navigate directly to the documentation you want to view.

+To add new documentation files, edit the `yaml` files under `gatsby/src/data`.